shadiaduery/bootcamp-group_project-1/README.md

 Data Analysis:

+- Compare the groups (before and after lockdown)
 - we will compare data by county from two States that we know applied different Covid19 lockdown policies
 - CA and TX
 - we wil compare covid19 infections by country by populations bins